C. Vivian Stringer

 Charlaine Vivian Stringer (born March 16, 1948) is an American former basketball coach.
 She holds one of the best coaching records in the history of women's basketball.
 She was the head coach of the Rutgers University women's basketball team from 1995 until her retirement in 2022.

 Stringer is the first coach in NCAA history to lead three different women's programs to the NCAA Final Four: Rutgers in 2000 and 2007, the University of Iowa in 1993, and Cheyney State College (now Cheyney University of Pennsylvania) in 1982.
 She is the fifth winningest coach in women's college basketball history.
 She was honored as the Naismith College Coach of the Year for women's basketball in 1993, and is a member of the Women's Basketball Hall of Fame.
 She was elected to the Basketball Hall of Fame in April 2009, and was inducted in September of that year.
-On February 26, 2013, Stringer won her 900th game, becoming only the fourth coach in women's basketball history to reach this mark, joining Summitt, Hatchell, and Jody Conradt.
+On February 26, 2013, Stringer won her 900th game, becoming only the fourth coach in women's basketball history to reach this mark, joining Pat Summitt, Sylvia Hatchell, and Jody Conradt.

 Biography

 Stringer is a native of Edenborn, Pennsylvania, and a member of the Alumni Hall of Fame at her alma mater.
-One of her first great accomplishments was in high school when she sued her school for not allowing her to be a cheerleader because of her race.
-She won the case and was given a spot on her school's cheerleading squad, being the first black cheerleader in her town since 1955–1958, when Dolores Dantzler was on the team.
+In high school she sued her school for not allowing her to be a cheerleader because of her race.
+She won the case and was given a spot on her school's cheerleading squad, becoming the first black cheerleader in her town since 1955–1958, when Dolores Dantzler was on the team.
 She is a graduate of Slippery Rock University of Pennsylvania where she was a four-sport athlete, participating in basketball, softball, volleyball, and field hockey.
 Stringer and her late husband, William D. Stringer, whom she met as a student at Slippery Rock, have three children: David, Janine (Nina), and Justin.
 She has 5 siblings, Madalin Williams, Richelle Davis, Timothy Stoner, Jack Stoner, and Verna Fraizer.